CGI-Learning-Hub/hub-ui/README.md

   - ../project/hub-ui/packages/ui:/hub-ui/packages/ui <== localisation de votre projet ui local
 ```

-From this library repository, run `pnpm run build:watch` from any libs you would like to work
+From this library repository, run `pnpm run watch` from any libs you would like to work
 And from the another repository (NextJS), `next dev` and anytime you make any change from this repository, ViteJS will upgrade again your dist during its build-time but you will need to re-install your local library package

 TLDR :

-- (From repository library) : `pnpm run build:watch`
+- (From repository library) : `pnpm run watch`
 - (From NextJS repository) : `pnpm run install`
 - (From NextJS repository) : `next dev` => run your local but can be make earlier
 - (From repository library) : Make any change => ViteJS build watch will proceed